France summons Chinese ambassador over 'unacceptable' tweets

-Category: World Hits: 0France on Tuesday summoned the Chinese ambassador for the second time in two days over "unacceptable" behaviour after he posted a series of tweets targeting French lawmakers and a researcher.
+Category: World Hits: 1France on Tuesday summoned the Chinese ambassador for the second time in two days over "unacceptable" behaviour after he posted a series of tweets targeting French lawmakers and a researcher.
 Ambassador Lu Shaye was summoned to the foreign ministry "to inform him of all the grievances we have", said a ministry official, who asked not to be identified by name.

 Read more https://www.france24.com/en/asia-pacific/20210323-france-summons-chinese-ambassador-over-unacceptable-tweets